-There are so many reasons why people document their life story.
+There are so many reasons why people document their life stories.
 Some want to leave a legacy for future generations, while others want to reflect on their journey or reminisce on the highlights they experienced over the years.
 For some, their life story is so interesting that it simply had to be documented or no one would believe it.

 One key element of documenting life stories that is often overlooked is the incredible benefit it can have on your well-being and overall happiness.